-The Studio Link system is a powerful new feature in Ground Loop Design Version 2.0 that gives users the ability to link or to unlink the loads modules to or from the design modules.
-When a loads module is linked to a Borehole or Surface Water Design module, all of the data in that loads module is transferred to the design module.
-Once the connection is established, the pertinent information is stored within the design module, which makes transfers out to or in from the loads module as necessary.
+The Studio Link system is a powerful feature in Ground Loop Design that gives users the ability to link or to unlink the loads modules to or from the design modules.
+When a loads module is linked to a Borehole, Horizontal or Surface Water Design module, all of the data in that loads module is transferred to the design module.
+Once the connection is established, the pertinent information is stored within the design module, which makes transfers in from or out to the loads module as necessary.
 Since the information is now held in the design module, it is possible to add multiple design modules with only a single loads module open.
 When studio links are established, the information shown in the loads module will correspond to the active design project.